How to remove background noise from a video on a Mac

 How do I remove background noise from a video on a Mac for free?

-Use Crisp: drop your clip in, pick the Audio lane's Denoise mode (or type "reduce the background noise"), and press it.
-It cleans the audio on your Mac — no account, no upload, no watermark.
+Use Crisp: drop your clip in, select the clip and use Audio in the Tools panel, then choose Denoise (or type "reduce the background noise"), and press it.
+It cleans the audio on your Mac: no account, no upload.

 What noise does it remove?